marcelduran/waitnext/README.md

 ## How does it work?

 * You start by entering the number you picked when you first arrived at the line
-* Enter the current number in progress, usually displayed in a digital board
+* Enter the current number in progress, usually displayed in a digital dashboard
 * After pressing **Start** button, *Wait Next* start counting the time elapsed
 * Every time the next number is called you click **Next** button
 * *Wait Next* then calculates the average between each number called and estimate your waiting time